instructure/canvas-lms/doc/lti_manual/15_plagiarism.md

 ## Canvas Plugin
 Created initially for TurnItIn and then VeriCite was added at a later point.
-In this version, when a student submitted to an assignment that had plagiarism data associated with it, Canvas would create a delayed job with to contact the plagiarism vendor and request the plagiarism report.
-This version was problematic because the job would finish somewhere around 20 hours after the submission was created and if the vendor hadn't created the report for some reason (they were delayed or their settings required waiting to an arranged time to create the report), the report would never show up.
+In this version, when a student submitted to an assignment that had plagiarism data associated with it, Canvas would create a delayed job that contacted the plagiarism vendor and requested the plagiarism report.
+This version was problematic because the job would finish somewhere around 20 hours after the submission was created and if the vendor hadn't created the report for some reason (they were delayed or their settings required waiting until an arranged time to create the report), the report would never show up.
 Plagiarism report data is saved on the student's submission record.
 Theoretically this should be out of use, but we seem to keep running into it occasionally.